On this page:

 Reviewing sustainable water strategies

-The Water Act 1989 requires Sustainable Water Strategies to be reviewed after 10 years.
-Reviews provide an opportunity to identify if the timelines and targets of the Strategy have been met.
+The Water Act 1989 requires a review of SWSs after 10 years.
+Reviews provide an opportunity to identify if the SWS has met the timelines and targets.

-Water for Victoria identified the opportunity to complete five-yearly assessments of Sustainable Water Strategies.
-The five-yearly assessments help identify any key trends and issues to be taken up in any future review.
+The Water for Victoria program identified the opportunity to complete 5-yearly assessments of Sustainable Water Strategies.
+The 5-yearly assessments help identify any key trends and issues for any future review.